Curt Cignetti: Major achievements and program turnarounds

 At James Madison, Cignetti guided the Dukes’ transition from the Football Championship Subdivision (FCS) to the Football Bowl Subdivision (FBS), posting a 52–9 record from 2019 to 2023 and winning three conference titles.

-In 2024, his first season at Indiana, the Hoosiers achieved a school-record 11 wins, secured the program’s first College Football Playoff berth, and finished ranked No. 3 in the Associated Press poll.
+In 2024, his first season at Indiana, the Hoosiers won a then-school record 11 games, secured the program’s first College Football Playoff berth and second-ever appearance in a major bowl or its equivalent.
+They finished ranked No. 10 in the Associated Press poll, while Cignetti was named Big Ten Coach of the Year.